Purdue Fort Wayne Mastodons: Sports sponsored

-Purdue Fort Wayne has 16 NCAA Division I varsity teams: 8 varsity sports for men and 8 for women.
+Purdue Fort Wayne has 14 NCAA Division I varsity teams: seven varsity sports for men and seven for women.
 The men's volleyball team is a member of the Midwestern Intercollegiate Volleyball Association.
-The newest Mastodons sports are men's indoor and outdoor track & field, reinstated in 2019–20 after having been dropped by IPFW in 2005.
+The newest Mastodon sports are men's indoor and outdoor track & field, reinstated in 2019–20 after having been dropped by IPFW in 2005.

+Baseball/Softball

+The baseball and softball programs were discontinued after the 2025 seasons.

 Men's basketball

-Before joining NCAA Division I athletics, Fort Wayne competed in the Great Lakes Valley Conference in some sports in the NCAA Division II, where in 1993, the men's basketball team led, by brothers Sean and Shane Gibson, achieved the ranking of No. 4 in the country in NCAA Division II competition.
+Before joining NCAA Division I athletics, Fort Wayne competed in the Great Lakes Valley Conference in most sports in the NCAA Division II, where in 1993, the men's basketball team led, by brothers Sean and Shane Gibson, achieved the ranking of No. 4 in the country in NCAA Division II competition.
 Dane Fife was named the IPFW men's basketball head coach during summer 2005.
 Fife, who left after the 2010–11 season, was the youngest NCAA Division I head coach at the time of his appointment, at the age of 26.
 Tony Jasick replaced Fife as the head coach.
 Jon Coffman is the current head coach of the program, announced on April 10, 2014.

 Venues

 During its existence as IPFW, it hosted the 2000 NCAA Men's Volleyball Championship matches at the Allen County War Memorial Coliseum, which is adjacent to the campus.
-Most athletic events are held in the Hilliard Gates Sports Center or the Athletics Center Fieldhouse on the PFW campus.
+Most athletic events are held in the Hilliard Gates Sports Center, Hefner Soccer Complex or the Lutheran Health Fieldhouse on the PFW campus.